-Countryside Stewardship will continue to be open to new applications until 2023 (for agreements starting in 2024).
-This includes four Wildlife Offers available for Arable, Mixed, Upland and Lowland Grassland farms.
+Countryside Stewardship includes four Wildlife Offers available for Arable, Mixed, Upland and Lowland Grassland farms.
 The Mid Tier offers revenue payments and grants to protect and enhance the natural environment, in particular the diversity of wildlife and water quality.
 The Higher Tier is for more environmentally significant sites, commons and woodlands.
 A range of Capital Grants are also available to support improved water and air quality and for hedgerows and boundaries, and for woodland management plans and tree health.